Industries

 ALUMINUM FABRICATION

 Aluminum is one of the most abundant elements on earth.
 Its excellent properties make it one of the most versatile materials used in manufacturing.
-Aluminum is lightweight, strong, ductile, joinable, reflective, heat-conducting, electrical conducting, corrosion resistant, non-toxic, non-combustible and even recyclable.
-Aluminum is made into three types of flat-rolled products classified by thickness; plate (1/4 inch or more), sheet (between 1/4 inch and .008 inch) and foil (up to .0079 inch).
+Aluminum is lightweight, strong, ductile, joinable, reflective, heat-conducting, electrical conducting, corrosion resistant, non-toxic, non-combustible, and even recyclable.
+Aluminum is made into three types of flat-rolled products classified by thickness; plate (1/4 inch or more), sheet (between 1/4 inch and .008 inch), and foil (up to .0079 inch).
 It has hundreds of applications from aerospace and other forms of transportation, to construction and cooking materials.

 Mild Steel Fabrication